NortyNorts/NortyNorts/README.md

 ## I'm a Junior Software Developer with a background in marine engineering, hospitality and customer service.

-- I am curently taking a Professional Software developemnt course at CodeClan Edinburgh.
+- I have recently graduated from a Professional Software Developemnt course at CodeClan Edinburgh.

 - I am a big believer in personal growth and development, I truly believe anyone can do anything if they apply themselves.